facebookresearch/pysparnn/README.md

 ## How PySparNN works
 Searching for a document in an collection of K documents is naievely O(K) (assuming documents are constant sized).

-However! we can create a tree structure where the first level is O(sqrt(K)) and each of the leaves are also O(sqrt(K)).
+However! we can create a tree structure where the first level is O(sqrt(K)) and each of the leaves are also O(sqrt(K)) - on average.

-We randomly pick sqrt(K) items to be in the top level.
-Then for each of the K doccuments - assign it to the closest neighbor in the top level.
+We randomly pick sqrt(K) candidate items to be in the top level.
+Then, each document in the full list of K documents is assigned to the closest candidate in the top level.

 This breaks up one O(K) search into two O(sqrt(K)) searches which is much much faster when K is big!